 The COL facility includes an active CCR landfill, which currently consists of two CCR units located in Phase 1 of the facility.
-The CCR landfill includes a second phase (Phase 2), which is currently undeveloped.
+The CCR landfill includes a second phase (Phase 2), which was in the process of Module 10 and 11 construction at the time of the annual inspection.